nordeck/.github/SECURITY.md

 ## Scope

-This policy applies to to all of our open-source projects, our products delivered directly to customers and our Software-as-a-Service offerings.
+This policy applies to all of our open-source projects, our products delivered directly to customers and our Software-as-a-Service offerings.

 ## Reporting a Security Issue